AB1908/obsidian-spaced-repetition/README.md

 ## Usage

+WARNING: Legacy SRS flashcards are not supported due to a breaking change in the metadata format.
+Please remove `#flashcard` tags from files with legacy flashcards.

 1. Card Coverage expects files with Moon+ Reader annotations to be tagged with `review/book`.
 My Moon Reader plugin adds this to the parsed export automatically.
 It also expects the file containing annotations to be inside a folder with the book name.